thisguycodez/python-madlibs/ReadMe.md

 ```

-## FROM NOW ON WE WILL USE PRINT TO DISPLAY OUR VALUES TO THE CONSOLE
+### FROM NOW ON WE WILL USE PRINT TO DISPLAY OUR VALUES TO THE CONSOLE AND COMMENTS TO BE ORGANIZED

 > 3. Strings, Integers , Floats , and Booleans - Data Types: